Professional guidance in separation and divorce

 During a divorce, many important issues arise that have both legal and financial implications.
 It is essential that these matters are carefully addressed to ensure that both parties are well protected.
 Below, we discuss some of the key aspects that come up during the divorce process.

 Alimony is often one of the most discussed topics during a divorce.
-It can involve both spousal support and child support, depending on the specific situation.
-Both forms of alimony are calculated based on the financial situation of both parties and the needs of any children.
+It can involve spousal support and/or child support, depending on the specific situation.
+Both forms of alimony are calculated based on the financial circumstances of both parties.
+For minor children, consideration is given to the needs of the children and with whom the children will reside after the divorce.

 Our attorneys assist you in calculating a fair alimony and ensure that all agreements are clearly documented.